 Deb Bryant, Bourne, is a new member of CCICSW as of January 2017.
 Deb has experience in the IT/Communications and Outreach field.
 Deb retired from the Army in 2003 and has worked on the civilian side of the Federal government for 30 years.
 She recently relocated back to MA from TX after 32 years and looks forward to serving in her community.
 Deb is an Associate Member on the Bourne Zoning Board of Appeals, and is a member of the VFW, American Association of Notaries and has a medical, security and process server background.
 Her diverse background as an openly gay soldier, overseas experiences, and medical/legal studies and work makes her a welcome addition to CCICSW.

 Janet Joakim (emerita) Media/Outreach, Centerville, is a retired Barnstable Town Councilor serving full term limits, 12 years and recently finished a degree she began in 1980, a bachelors in Social Justice Advocacy and Public Policy.
 As councilor she was liaison to the Barnstable Council on Aging and the Barnstable Community Preservation Committee for 12 years and spent many years working with other councilors, school committee members and school and town administrators to bridge the relationship between Barnstable's school and municipal governments and administrations on a team that ultimately created a combined finance office and developed shared policies.
 She has been concerned about issues involving seniors, struggling families, open space water protection and women and has sponsored related local legislation and advocated at the state and national level.
 Janet was the chair of a Cape-wide committee to change school funding and once appeared as part of a cover-story for a local magazine profiling powerful women.
 She has worked on many political campaigns from volunteer to coordinator and is passionate about encouraging women to run for office and is currently a member of the Cape Women's Coalition seeking to achieve that goal.
-She is also co-founder of Cape Cod Women for Change.
 Janet owned a successful website design, development and marketing company for 12 years.

 Helen Bresnahan (emerita) has been a CCICSW Commissioner since its establishment.
 A retired schoolteacher for over 25 years, she received her B.A. in Education and an M.A. in Student Personnel Services from New Jersey City University.
 Her postgraduate research study was in the vocational choice of 11-12 year old girls.
 Living as a child on fragile Cape Cod, she was aware of the effects water had on her surroundings.
 Retiring on Cape Cod, she volunteered for the Buzzards Bay Coalition, an environmental non-profit.
 In the capacity of volunteer, she tested and sampled river water flowing into the Buzzards Bay watershed.
 This experience led to her position on the Bourne Pollution Committee and the Study Committee of the Bourne Rotary Land Use Task Force.
 She was a docent at the Cape Cod Museum of Natural History.
 Presently, she is Chair of the League of Women Voters of the Cape Cod Area membership Committee, and past Chair of the Legislative Committee.
 Helen is a ham radio operator (call sign N1HVB) with the Amateur Radio Emergency Service at Falmouth Hospital.
 Her present interests include housing for incarcerated women with addiction.
 She lives with her husband in Pocassett and is caretaker to her grandson.